 Reading List

 This is a curated collection of my favorite reads on all the topics we love here at Evolve.2.
-These books have shaped my understanding and sparked countless ideas, and I’m excited to share them with you.
+These books have shaped my understanding and sparked countless ideas, so I’m excited to share them with you.
 It's a living document, so expect more to be added in the future!

 1.)
 In Small Things Forgotten